teamhanko/hanko/backend/docs/Config.md

-# Config options
+# Hanko backend config

-All config options with default values and allowed values are documented below.
-For some options there is an extra section which shows how you can determine the values for those options.
+All config parameters with their default and allowed values are documented here.
+For some options there is an extra section with more detailed instructions below.

 ## All available config options